outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - solution success cause: this works bc of the overlap between the definitions of adjacence and efficiency
           - paths are 'efficient' bc they require less work, meaning they may use 'adjacent' resources (nodes or methods)

-    - identify the shortest, lowest-cost, most adjacent or otherwise most efficient/optimized route/function to known solutions from problem definitions and identify patterns in these routes or the structures/formats enabling them to be optimized (sub-interfaces, definitions, interaction levels), and generate function to iterate through those patterns based on usefulness for a problem definition, and apply those patterns
+    - identify the shortest, lowest-cost, most adjacent or otherwise most efficient/optimized route/function to known solutions from problem definitions and identify patterns in these routes or the variables/components/structures/formats enabling them to be optimized (sub-interfaces, definitions, interaction levels), and generate function to iterate through those patterns based on usefulness for a problem definition, and apply those patterns

-    - apply trial & error except with the injection of the concept of 'solution progress' as a filter of multiple methods attempted in parallel, derived from maximizing difference types (learning from error/cost)
+    - apply trial & error except with the injection of the concept of 'solution progress' as a filter of multiple methods attempted in parallel, derived from maximizing difference types based on filter capacity (solution progress assessed similar to learning from error/cost)
       - identify the most different structures you can apply (like directions of motion) and apply them iteratively, checking for progress toward the solution metric based on solution patterns of progress (accept costs of these types up to a particular threshold or other structure), and stopping the pursuit of any differences that dont match solution progress patterns

     - identify & apply alternative inputs (variables) of solution automation workflows to create other workflow-generating workflows, given the definition of 'generative' meaning 'an input to', and given that this workflow for the default inputs (variables) of workflows is already stored elsewhere, so this applies 'alternative' as a transform